DIAMONDEMMA/alx-pre_course/0x01-git/README.md

-my second commit
-# update README file This is a project on how to setup your git and github account
+my second commit # Update README file This is a project on how to setup your git and github account